-Nassau, the capital of the Bahamas, is usually the best starting point for any Bahamas skippered yacht itinerary as air travel from your source is convenient.
-Our itinerary starts and ends at Nassau keeping this convenience of air travel in mind.
-Once you alight and get yourself tucked in in the comforts of the best resort hospitality that Nassau can offer, start with some hobnobbing in the city.
+Nassau, the capital of the Bahamas, is usually the best starting point for any Bahamas skippered yacht itinerary, as air travel from your source is convenient.
+Our itinerary starts and ends in Nassau, keeping this convenience of air travel in mind.
+Once you alight and get yourself tucked in the comforts of the best resort hospitality that Nassau can offer, start with some hobnobbing in the city.
 Nassau is as crowded as the Bahamas gets.

 Whether you are arriving as a family, a couple, or solo, there’s a lot that Nassau offers.
 We recommend trying your luck in the world-famous casinos that stretch on the island or just head for some beach time on Paradise Island.
 Towards the night, get ready for some grown-up indulgence at a luxury spa, a fine diner, or maybe just some cozy time back on the yacht.